JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Prophetic_material_and_errors_in_Urantia_revelation.md

 So why did we need a 2000 page revelation?
 To make us better scientists, accurate historians, accomplished theologians?
 Is that what Jesus did?
 If we go to the conversations between Jesus and Immanuel just prior to Jesus’ incarnation, we find Immanuel saying:

-> “Your great mission…to live a life wholeheartedly motivated to do the will of your Paradise Father, thus to reveal God, your Father, in the flesh and especially to the creatures of the flesh….the achievement of God seeking man and finding him and the phenomenon of man seeking God and finding him… Exhibit in your one short life in the flesh, as it has never before been seen…, the transcendent possibilities **attainable by a God-knowing human** during the short career of mortal existence.” ([UB 120:2.8](/en/The_Urantia_Book/120#p2_8))
+> “Your great mission…to live a life wholeheartedly motivated to do the will of your Paradise Father, thus to reveal God, your Father, in the flesh and especially to the creatures of the flesh….the achievement of God seeking man and finding him and the phenomenon of man seeking God and finding him… Exhibit in your one short life in the flesh, as it has never before been seen…, the transcendent possibilities **attainable by a God-knowing human** during the short career of mortal existence.” (<a id="a58_496"></a>[UB 120:2.8](/en/The_Urantia_Book/120#p2_8))

 This presentation is in two parts–the first gives a short introduction to historical aspects of how these Papers came about then covers some of the prophetic material.
 The second part is about the error component.